 This fungus type basically affects ornamental plants in your home or in the pots by creating a white layer on the leaves of the plants.
-Even some ornamental plants which are known as more durable than others, such as Dogwoods and Sand cherry affected by Powdery Mildew.
-Taking efficient steps to prevent this fungus from growing is necessary during your gardening life.
-Spraying fungicide in your garden in regular periods will be enough to eliminate this bacteria.
+Even some ornamental plants are known as more durable than others, such as Dogwoods and Sand cherry affected by Powdery Mildew.

 How to Get Rid Of Pythium Blight

-Pythium Blight loves mostly to live and grow in the high-humid environment.
-So, If you are a gardener of the north, it’s essential not to leave your plants wet in the night, as this dreadful fungus might have a party on your lovely plants, which you will never want.
+Pythium Blight loves mostly to live and grow in a high humid environment.
+So, If you are a gardener of the north, it’s essential not to leave your plants wet at night, as this dreadful fungus might have a party on your lovely plants, which you will never want.

 How to Get Rid Of Artillery Fungus a.k.a.
 Shotgun Fungus a.k.a.
 Sphaerobulus stellatus

-Normally, contrary to general belief this fungus swells from moisture, bursts, and launches its spore nodules as high and far as 20 feet, that’s why it’s called as ‘Shotgun Fungus’.
-So it can easily spatter and reach to your house and windows with tiny brown specks and creates glue-like spots on your walls and windows.
+Normally, contrary to general belief, this fungus swells from moisture, bursts, and launches its spore nodules as high and far as 20 feet; that’s why it’s called ‘Shotgun Fungus.’
+So it can easily spatter and reach your house and windows with tiny brown specks, creating glue-like spots on your walls and windows.